ArthurRamonSouza/authentication-login/README.md

-# Starting a TypeScript and Node Project
+# Authentication and Login system with TypeScript and Node Project

-## Init the project
+## Init and Setting the project

 [Help guide:](https://medium.com/@induwara99/a-step-by-step-guide-to-setting-up-a-node-js-project-with-typescript-6df4481cb335)